Masks are once again required for students, teachers in Tazewell County

-TAZEWELL, Va. — Masks are once again mandatory for students and teachers in Tazewell County — regardless of their vaccination status.
+TAZEWELL, Va. — Masks are once again required for students and teachers in Tazewell County regardless of their vaccination status.

+With the first day of school fast approaching, the school system has been back and forth on the question of masks in the classroom.

-The Tazewell County School Board initially announced earlier this month that masks would be optional, but last week Virginia Governor Ralph Northam issued an edict saying that masks would be required for all students in Virginia public schools.
+The county school board initially announced earlier this month that masks would be optional, but last week Virginia Governor Ralph Northam issued an edict saying that masks would be required for all students in Virginia public schools.

-The school board issued a statement Tuesday morning confirming that it will now require masks for students and staff.
-Children are due back in school on Thursday, August 19.
+The school board issued a statement Tuesday confirming that it will now require masks for students and staff.
+Children are due back in school in Tazewell County on Thursday, August 19.

 The statement said the school board will review the issue of masks in the classroom at its September board meeting.